Silver Salmon Creek Lodge — Living Among the Bears

 Daily Life at the Lodge

 Life at the lodge settled in quickly.
-Early mornings, long days in the field, and just enough time to download cards before heading back out again.
+Early mornings, long days in the field, and just enough time to download memory cards before heading back out again.

 Everything felt thoughtful, practical, and quietly intentional.